Certora/gambit/README.md

 from this repository's root.
 This will build Gambit and install it to a globally visible location on your `PATH`.

-You can also build gambit with `cargo build --release` fromt he root of this repository.
+You can also build gambit with `cargo build --release` from the root of this repository.
 This will create a `gambit` binary in `gambit/target/release/` which you can manually place on your path or invoke directly (e.g., by calling `path/to/gambit/target/release/gambit`).

 ## Usage

-_**Note:** The following instructions assume that you've installed Gambit.
-If you have built Gambit with `cargo build --release`, replace all instances of `gambit ...` with the path to `path/to/gambit/target/release/gambit ...`. long as you run `cargo run -- ...` from the root of the Gambit repository)._

-Once Gambit is installed you can invoke it from command line with the `gambit` executable.

 Gambit has two main commands: `mutate` and `summary`. `gambit mutate` is responsible for mutating code, and `gambit summary` is a convenience command for summarizing generated mutants in a human-readable way.

-Running `gambit mutate` will invoke the solidity compiler via `solc`, so make sure it is visible on your path.
-Alternatively, you can specify where Gambit can find the Solidity compiler with `--solc path/to/solc`.
+Running `gambit mutate` will invoke the solidity compiler via `solc`, so make sure it is visible on your `PATH`.
+Alternatively, you can specify where Gambit can find the Solidity compiler with the option `--solc path/to/solc`, or specify a version of solc (e.g., solc8.12) with the option `--solc solc8.12`.

 ### Running  `gambit mutate`